thoughtbot/maybe_haskell/book/haskell-basics/maybe.md

 ## Maybe

-Haskell's `Maybe` type should make all kinds of sense now:
+Haskell's `Maybe` type is very similar to our `Person` example:

 ```haskell
 data Maybe a = Nothing | Just a
 ```

-It's a bit like `PersonWith | PersonWithout`, except we're not dragging along a name this time.
+The difference is we're not dragging along a name this time.
 This type is only concerned with representing a value (of any type) which is either *present* or *not*.

 We can use this to take functions which would otherwise be *partial* and make them *total*: